 As God’s presence soaks into our lives, holiness will move through the small things, the choices and responses we make in the moment.
 Added together, holy moments change lives and steer destinies in God’s direction.
 But it all comes down letting God’s Word seep into our soul as we learn to live present with God.

-If you have found this post helpful, won’t you please share these simple ways to meditate on God’s word on Facebook today?
+If you have found this post helpful, won’t you please share these simple ways to meditate on God’s word on your favorite social platform today?

 - 15 Simple Ways to Overcome Distraction to Focus Your Attention on God (with printable)

 - 10 Benefits of Reviewing What We Learn from God

 - Simple Ways Silence Can Deepen Your Faith

 - Discover Six Important Truths About Listening to God

 Free Resources for a Deeper Relationship with God, Others, and Yourself

 Sign up for the newsletter to get extra encouragement and practical resources in the Subscriber Library.
 Join thousands of readers who have benefitted from Ginger’s signature content!
 Click the image below or click here to subscribe.